wandb/docs/docs/guides/integrations/huggingface.md

 ### Turn on model versioning

 Using [Weights & Biases' Artifacts](https://docs.wandb.ai/artifacts), you can store up to 100GB of models and datasets.
-Logging your Hugging Face model to W&B Artifacts can be done by setting a W&B environment variable called `WANDB_LOG_MODEL` to `true`.
+Logging your Hugging Face model to W&B Artifacts can be done by setting a W&B environment variable called `WANDB_LOG_MODEL` to one of `end`, `checkpoint` or `"false"`.
+If set to "end", the model will be uploaded at the end of training.
+If set to "checkpoint", the checkpoint will be uploaded every args.save_steps .
+If set to "false", the model will not be uploaded.
+Use along with `load_best_model_at_end` to upload best model.

 <Tabs
   defaultValue="cli"